jaketheduque/ESP32-Ambient-Lighting/docs/index.md

 - *I don't know why this was happening, and it is recommended by Espressif to have this circuit to add ~10ms delay to the EN pin, but it works fine without it so* ¯\\\_(ツ)_/¯
 ![RC Circuit Issue](assets/Tesla%20Ambient%20Lighting-1752692135813.jpg)

-Also, when I was soldering the ESP32, I heat up the chip enough, so there ended up being some gaps on the pads which caused one of the lights to not work.
+Also, when I was soldering the ESP32, I didn't heat up the chip enough, so there ended up being some gaps on the pads which caused one of the lights to not work.
 ![Soldering Issue](assets/Tesla%20Ambient%20Lighting-1752692150080.jpg)

-After trying again:
+After trying again,
 ![Soldering Fixed](assets/Tesla%20Ambient%20Lighting-1752692164201.jpg)
 Still not gorgeous, but functional.

+The proper way to solder this is to put solder paste on the GND pads on the bottom of the chip, apply heat to melt that, and then use a soldering iron to individually solder each pad to the castellated holes on the ESP32.

+I just put solder paste on all the pads and tried to heat them all up at the same time, which does not work very well and leads to problems like what I encountered.

 ## Hindsight is 20/20
-Looking back on it, there were some other things I would have liked to implements.
+Looking back on it, there were some other things I would have liked to implement.
 1) A reset button that pulls the EN pin on the ESP32 low so that the USB cable or power source doesn't have to be disconnected every time
 2) Utilizing the DTR and RTS pins on the FT231XS USB-UART chip so that the ESP can be automatically restarted and put into bootloader mode when uploading firmware

 I am also looking to add Bluetooth as an alternative to the ESP constantly hosting a WIFI AP.

 # Installation
 ## Wiring
 Using the schematics available from Tesla, I decided to use the Autopilot ECU connectors in order to tap into power and the chassis CAN bus.
 Each connector in the car is individually identifiable using an ID assigned by Tesla, and the two connectors used were X120 (for 12V) and X126 (for chassis CAN bus).